ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.3.0

-- 0.3.1 happens when the notebook is closer to finished and PTC-GMRES is working.
+- 0.3.1 happens when the notebook is closer to finished.
+As of 3/16/21
+  - ptcsoli is working and covered by CI.
+A few examples are done.
+  - restarted GMRES is working and in CI, but the nsoli + restarted GMRES still needs testing
+  - There's a lot of writing to be done before I can push 0.3.1

 - Small things
    - Default side for preconditer is now __"right"__.
 See section 3.1.3 for the story on this.
    - Default forcing term is still constant __eta = .1__.
 This could change at any time and I've been careful to specify it completely in the examples.

 ### What's after 0.3.1?

- - 0.3.2 is for low-storage Krylov solvers (GMRES(m), BiCGSTAB, ...)
+ - 0.3.2 goes out when the writing is mostly done and BiCGSTAB is finished.

- - 0.3.3 goes out when Chapter 3 is finished
+ - 0.3.3 goes out when Chapter 3 is finished.
+I'm hoping for early May.

 ## Funding